DeDop/dedop-core/docs/quickstart.rst

 If the command succeeded, the L1B output files can be found in ``workspaces/default/configs/default/outputs``, which is by default located in the DeDop user data directory.
 On Unixes and Darwin (OS) this directory is ``~/.dedop`` while on Windows it is ``C:/Users/<username>/.dedop``.
 The location of your workspaces directory can be changed by configuration.
-Please refer to the :doc:`manual`.
+Please refer to the :ref:`tool_config_parameters`.

 If the processor run was successful you can inspect the generated L1B file::